-While Japanese has the fastest spoken rate, it also has the lowest amount of information density per second.
+6. But it also has the lowest amount of information density per second

-That means that while a lot of stuff is being said, not a lot of information is being given.
-(Which is not too surprising when you think about it—it takes almost all eight syllables just to say “not.”)
+What that means is, while you can say a lot of stuff in Japanese, you also don’t give a lot of information.
+This isn’t too surprising when you think about it—it takes almost all eight syllables just to say “not.”

 In contrast, they found that Vietnamese, Mandarin Chinese and English had the highest rates of information shared per second while maintaining some of the slowest spoken syllables per second.
 Languages are amazing, aren’t they?

-Daring as far back as 951 AD, katakana was originally used by Buddhist monks to annotate Chinese writing for Japanese readers—sort of like furigana is used for foreign and young readers today.
+In fact, as far back as 951 AD, katakana was already being used by Buddhist monks to annotate Chinese writing for Japanese readers—sort of like how furigana is used for foreign and young readers today.